TechxArtisanStudio/Openterface/docs/quick-start.md

 * **A Switchable USB-A Port**: Seamlessly alternate USB access between the host and target computers, perfect for sharing of devices like USB flash drives.
 * **BIOS-Level Access**: Enables direct access to the target device's BIOS, offering control beyond standard remote solutions.
 * **No Residue**: Ensures a tidy usage experience by not leaving any software remnants on the target computer.
-* **Open-Source App**: Features a community-driven application, for transparency, customization and continuous improvements.

 ## Install the App